-Date of Issue: April 25, 2020 Review Date: Annually - December Written By: Alex Petrozzi Date: April 15, 2020 Reviewed By: Alex PetrozziDate: December 9, 2022 Approved By: Chris Economou Date: January 1, 2023 oose The purpose of this Procedure is to describe the system used at Duron Ontario Ltd. to initiate timely corrective action on deficiencies identified in the Health and Safety System and to take preventative action where potential problems are identified. n preventative or corrective action shall be initiated, and controlled. ope ential deficiencies in the H&S system at Duron Ontario Ltd. cumentation External Occupational Health & Safety Act (OHSA) O. Reg.
-213/91 - Construction Projects (made under the OHSA) CSA Standards
+Date of Issue: April 25, 2020 Review Date: Annually - December Written By: Alex Petrozzi Date: April 15, 2020 Reviewed By: Alex Petrozzi Date: December 9, 2022 Approved By: Chris Economou Date: January 1, 2024

+The purpose of this Procedure is to describe the system used at Duron Ontario Ltd. to initiate timely corrective action on deficiencies identified in the Health and Safety System and to take preventative action where potential problems are identified.

+The Procedure documents both the conditions under which preventative or corrective action shall be initiated, and the method through which that action is documented and controlled.

+This Procedure applies to the correction of existing and potential deficiencies in the H&S system at Duron Ontario Ltd.

+- Duron Health & Safety Manual

+- Job-Specific Hazard Assessments Reviewed Annually

+- Occupational Health Hazard Assessments

+- Site Inspection Reports

+- Pre-Job Safety Instructions

+- Safe Job Procedures & Safe Work Practices

+- Health & Safety Communication Memos

+- Toolbox Safety Talks

+- Health & Safety Meeting Minutes

+- Annual Internal Audits and Corrective Action Plans

+- JHSC Recommendations to Management & Management Response to Recommendations

+- Occupational Health & Safety Act (OHSA)

+- O. Reg.
+213/91 Construction Projects (Made Under The OHSA)

+- CSA Standards

 Definitions OHSMS Occupational Health & Safety Management System.
-Hazard A hazard is any source of potential damage, harm, or adverse health effects on something or someone.
-Hazard Assessment The process of conducting a systematic review in order to identify hazards associated with work activities, analyze or evaluate the risks associated with the hazards, and to determine appropriate ways to eliminate or control the hazards.
+Hazard A hazard is any source of potential damage, harm, or adverse health effects on sor пагаги or someone.
+The process of conducting a systematic review in order to identify hazards associated with Hazard Assessment work activities, analyze or evaluate the risks associated with the hazards, and to determine appropriate ways to eliminate or control the hazards.